wingel/wingel.github.io/_posts/2016-05-15-sds7102-file-system.md

 That's OK with me, if they only need a set of static files they don't need more.
-But what is more worrying is that I don't consider this file systems as especially secure.
+But what is more worrying is that I don't consider this file systems as especially secure against corruption.
 As I wrote in my previous post, NAND is unreliable.
 NAND flash _will_ develop spontaneous bit errors over time, even if it just sits there without being written.
 One needs error correction to be able to compensate for this.

 This file system has no error correction at all.
 Since they have left 20 bytes as zeroes out of every page in a file, I guess they were planning to stick some kind of error correcting codes (ECC) in there but never got around to it.
-And sticking the error correction codes in the data itself is kind of dumb since the NAND flash they are using has 64 bytes of "OOB" data associated with every page which is specifically intended for error correcting codes.
+And sticking the error correction codes in the data itself is kind of dumb since the NAND flash they are using has 64 bytes of "OOB" data associated with every page and which is specifically intended for error correcting codes.
 I have later dumped the OOB data from Linux and it's also unused and all zeroes.